zbrad/zbrad.github.io/_posts/2015-02-24-EmacsKeys.md

 ## History of Emacs Visual Studio Keybindings

-Way back in Visual Studio 2008 many of us rejoiced when Microsoft released a set of key bindings that mimiced the key bindings used in [Gnu Emacs](http://www.gnu.org/software/emacs).
+Way back in Visual Studio 2008 many of us rejoiced when Microsoft released a set of key bindings that mimicked the key bindings used in [Gnu Emacs](http://www.gnu.org/software/emacs).

 In Visual Studio 2010 the Emacs Keybindings feature was